Workshop | Suicidal Thoughts

 - Looking back and looking forward

-- Elaborate the goal further
+- Elaborate on the goal

 - Complete